What is Cardiovascular disease?

 Heart failure can also occur with atherosclerotic disease, but can also be due to problems like heart valves not working properly, inherited genetic problems, and arrhythmias.
 Arrhythmias can develop because of heart attacks, heart failure, medications, poor health habits, and inherited genetic conditions among other things including normal aging of the body.

 We cannot change some risk factors for CVD, including age, gender at birth, family history, and genetics.
 The biggest driver of developing CVD is age, especially for people over 65 years old.
-Generally, men are at higher risk for CVD when they are younger, but after menopause, women’s risk becomes similar to can surpass that men.
+Generally, men are at higher risk for CVD when they are younger, but after menopause, women’s risk can become similar to or surpass that of men.

 Risk Factors